 Speaking from considerable experience, a toothpick is a great tool for cleaning out hard-to-reach spots on your iPhone, especially the Lightning port.
 When there's a stubborn piece of dust or grit somewhere on your phone, a toothpick will get it out 99% of the time.

 Having a collection of toothpicks is an essential part of any gadget cleaning kit.
 If you've ever been unable to charge your iPhone because a piece of lint was stuck deep in your Lightning port, you should know that a toothpick will be thin enough to get it out of there without doing a lot of damage to the port itself.

 AmazonBasics has become a reliable brand for decent products at low prices.
 Getting a six-pack of microfiber cloths is a good idea, as you'll probably want at least two for each cleaning session (one for wiping down your phone with cleaner, one for wiping everything off when you're done)

-At only $3 more than the one-ounce bottle, this 3.4 oz. bottle of Whoosh! will last you through several iPhone cleanings.
-Will remove most dirt, grime, and other junk from your iPhone's chassis (but is not a disinfectant).
+At only a few dollars more than the one-ounce bottle, this 3.4-ounce bottle of Whoosh! will last you through several iPhone cleanings.
+It will remove most dirt, grime, and other junk from your iPhone's chassis (but is not a disinfectant).

 We may earn a commission for purchases using our links.
 Learn more.